tzcytpm/pl-comms-web/docs/config.md

 ## Default settings

-Some settings additionally support being specified at the config level to affect the user experience of your PL Comms Web instance.
+Some settings additionally support being specified at the config level to affect the user experience of your privateLINE Comms Web instance.
 As of writing those settings are not fully documented, however a few are:

 1. `default_federate`: When `true` (default), rooms will be marked as "federatable" during creation.
 Typically this setting